chromaway/ngcccbase/doc/exchange.md

     client.send('foo_inc, 'Bf1aXLmTv41pc2@1Bto2AF2vmPYXfbcD5NHd2Sm1f58YFrXHe, 10)

-And now 10 shares of the Foo Inc. company have been sent to the other party, confirmed by the block chain.
+And now 10 shares of the Foo Inc. company have been sent to the other party, progressively confirmed by the Bitcoin block chain.